Skip to the main content.

 Step 2: Write Compelling Essays and Application Materials

 Your essay is another way to demonstrate who you are, not just what you’ve done in the classroom and beyond.
 The best personal statements are based on your experiences and weave in anecdotes that paint a picture of who you are and why you want to be a doctor.
+Every year we see that powerful and moving documents earn interviews.
+Even students with the highest metrics need to submit documents that are thoughtful and meaningful.
+By the same token, students who have less than stellar stats can earn interviews they might have earned without considered narratives that draw in the reader.

 Try to get several sets of eyes on your drafts, preferably from someone familiar with the admissions process.
 Of course, don’t forget to proofread!